spacewalkproject/spacewalk-wiki/HowToInstallNightly.md

 These are installation instructions for new installations of Spacewalk Nightly (2.7).
 If you are upgrading to nightly from older versions, see [[HowToUpgradeNightly]].

-Spacewalk 2.6 installation instructions are available at [[HowToInstall26]].
+Spacewalk 2.6 installation instructions are available at [[HowToInstall]].

 Instructions to upgrade to Spacewalk 2.6 are available at [[HowToUpgrade]].